 Off-campus housing services within Housing & Residence Life provides resources for students looking to live off campus.

-On-campus housing is only guaranteed for first- and second-year undergraduate students.
-Many AU students, including graduate and Washington College of Law students, live off campus in the DC-metropolitan area.
+While on-campus housing is guaranteed for first- and second-year undergraduate students, many upper-class AU students, as well as graduate and Washington College of Law students, live off campus in the DC-metropolitan area.

 Following the AU Forward announcement on July 30, 2020, American University students and families with off-campus housing leases will find action items and resources on this page to assist with decision making leading into the fall semester.

 What are my next steps if I no longer want to live in the DC/Maryland/Virginia area and desire to end my lease?

 Carefully review your lease to determine what the document states concerning ending your lease.

 If you rent in DC, please review this document from the DC Office for the Tenant Advocate for D.C. students seeking to terminate their lease after school shut-down.

 Contact your landlord or property manager to explain your change in circumstances and discuss what you are looking for.
 It is important to do this quickly.
 We encourage being straightforward with your landlord or property manager and showing respect to their needs and the contract you have with them.

 To assist you with discussing your lease needs with a landlord or property manager, AU has provided (see the expandable section below) the Note DC Metropolitan Area Landlords and Property Managers.
 Please share this link as needed.

 Off-Campus Leasing Webinar